 What is “solid waste?”

-Solid waste is refuse, garbage, trash, rubbish, or other discarded material that is collected and hauled to a landfill, transfer station or other disposal facility.
+Solid waste is refuse, garbage, trash, rubbish, human waste or other discarded material that is collected and hauled to a landfill, transfer station or other disposal facility.

 Solid waste does not include toxic or hazardous waste, or items that are collected mainly for recycling or salvage.
 RCW 82.18.010

 It is a business that collects and hauls away solid waste from residential and/or commercial customers to a transfer station or other facility for disposal.
 RCW 82.18.010

 It is a tax on the ultimate consumer/user of solid waste collection services – a resident or commercial business disposing of solid waste/refuse.
 It is a tax on the fees for the collection, transfer, storage, or disposal of solid waste.
 Prior to 1989, this tax was referred to as the “refuse collection tax.”
 WAC 458-20-250

 This tax does not apply to the pick-up and haul away of material that is taken to a recycling or salvage facility.

 The tax applies to the amount charged for the collection and disposal service.
 It does not apply to:

 - Amounts charged for collecting materials that are recycled or salvaged.

 - Charges or penalties for late payment.